motherjones/mirrors/docs/api_spec.rst

 A successful operation will return a *201* response and the resource representation of the :py:class:`Component` currently exists in the database, as it would be appear if the user issued a ``GET /component/<slug-id>`` query.

+If the slug provided contains invalid characters, then a *406* response will be returned.

 If the slug provided is already in use, a *409* response will be returned.